hepai-lab/drsai/README_zh.md

 import asyncio
 from typing import List, Dict, Union, Generator

+# 创建一个工厂函数，用于并发访问时确保后端使用的Agent实例是隔离的。
+def create_agent() -> AssistantAgent:

     # Define a model client.
 You can use other model client that implements
     # the `ChatCompletionClient` interface.
     model_client = HepAIChatCompletionClient(
         model="openai/gpt-4o",
         # api_key=os.environ.get("HEPAI_API_KEY"),
     )

     # # Set to True if the model client supports streaming. !!!!
 This is important for reply_function to work.
     model_client_stream = False

     # Address the messages and return the response.
 Must accept messages and return a string, or a generator of strings.
     async def interface(messages: List[Dict], **kwargs) -> Union[str, Generator[str, None, None]]:
         """Address the messages and return the response.""" return "test_worker reply"

     # Define an AssistantAgent with the model, tool, system message, and reflection enabled.
     # The system message instructs the agent via natural language.
-agent = AssistantAgent(
+    return AssistantAgent(
         name="weather_agent",
         model_client=model_client,
         reply_function=interface,
         system_message="You are a helpful assistant.",
         reflect_on_tool_use=False,
         model_client_stream=model_client_stream,  # Must set to True if reply_function returns a generator.
     )

-from drsai import run_console, run_backend, run_hepai_worker
+from drsai import run_console
-asyncio.run(run_console(agent, "What is the weather in New York?"))
+asyncio.run(run_console(agent_factory=create_agent, task="Why will humans be destroyed"))
 ```

 ## 4.将DrSai部署为OpenAI格式的后端模型服务或者HepAI woker服务